 These ones are “Must Check Out” services.
 They are ones that I wouldn’t be where I am today without.

-I barely knew how to log-in to WordPress before I joined WA, and now I make a full-time living online, all thanks to the education I got here.
-What’s even better is, you can get started for free.
+I barely knew how to log-in to WordPress before I joined a community teaching me all the ropes, and now I make a full-time living online, all thanks to the education I got.

 Keyword Research: Jaaxy